kevhak/diagrams-aws-asset-pack/README.md

 This work-in-progress project is an "Asset Pack" that includes visual resources which modify the base Diagrams appearance to better align with guidelines.

 - Icon images use the current AWS color palette (without gradients) and keep official squared corners.
-- Leverage [Graphviz attributes](https://www.graphviz.org/doc/info/attrs.html) on Edges, Nodes, Clusters, and Graphs to better match styles and colors, including an experimental dark mode.
+- Leverage [Graphviz attributes](https://www.graphviz.org/doc/info/attrs.html) on Edges, Nodes, Clusters, and Graphs to better match styles and colors, including generating dark mode diagrams.

 The Diagrams [AWS node class](https://diagrams.mingrammer.com/docs/nodes/aws) to AWS icon mapping is found in `aws_icons_mapping.csv`.
 Some images used by Diagrams are no longer in the most recent AWS architecture icons (Release 21-2025.07.31) and were sourced from older versions.